 This cadre of global producers, reinterpreting the acappellas of MC ZULU and other vocalists, helped change the understanding of what dance music could be.
 The press called what they were doing “Lazer Bass”, and that eventually morphed into “Global Bass”.
 It became the sound the opened doors for EDM and several associated, mainstream acts.

-Beginning in 2006 with “Ransom The Senator” appearing on BBC Radio One, uncredited remixes and samples still pour in.
+Beginning as an engineer of House and Hip-Hop in the early 90s, Zulu would lend his voice to various Chicago based projects.
+While performing live, he would sing his verses over whatever the DJ was playing.
+In 2006 an uncredited remix of his tune ”Ransom The Senator” made its debut on BBC Radio One.
+Many of his early acappellas still circulate as bootlegs and white labels.
 Regarding his unsung influence, MC ZULU is pragmatic.
 “I knew I wouldn’t get credit for everything.
 It’s just good to plant as many seeds as possible.”

 ===-===-===